telerik/blazor-docs/components/grid/editing/incell.md

 }
 ````

->caption The result from the code snippet above, after the user clicks in the Name column of the second row
+>caption The result from the code snippet above, after the user clicks in the Name column of the fifth row

 ![](images/incell-editing.png)